jagprog5/choose/readme.md

 # Sorting and Uniqueness

+**PLEASE** read this entire section before sorting large files.
+When in doubt, just pipe to gnu sort.

 choose uses lexicographical, numerical, or general numeric comparison between tokens.
 Using this comparison, it can apply sorting and uniqueness.

 For example, this command sorts the input and leaves only unique entries: